MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/querylimits.md

 If `max_memory_consumption_per_query_per_node` is set multiple times, for example in both client request properties and using a `set` statement, the lower value applies.

-If the query is using `summarize`, `join`, or `make-series` operators: you can use the [shuffle query](../query/shufflequery.md) strategy to reduce memory pressure on a single machine.
+If the query uses `summarize`, `join`, or `make-series` operators, you can use the [shuffle query](../query/shufflequery.md) strategy to reduce memory pressure on a single machine.

 ## Limit execution timeout